marcusoftnet/marcusoftnet.github.io/_posts/2007-01-29-week-ended-nice-weekend.md

 <div>

-The last week was really intense, <span>="blsp-spelling-corrected">work wise</span>, with some stuff starting off at my primary customer and a review for another customer in the last two days.
+The last week was really intense, work wise, with some stuff starting off at my primary customer and a review for another customer in the last two days.